GM-Consult-Pty-Ltd/text_analysis/README.md

 * `k-gram` - a sequence of (any) k consecutive characters from a `term`.
 A `k-gram` can start with "$", denoting the start of the term, and end with "$", denoting the end of the term.
 The 3-grams for "castle" are { $ca, cas, ast, stl, tle, le$ }.
 * `lemma  or lemmatizer` - lemmatisation (or lemmatization) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (from [Wikipedia](https://en.wikipedia.org/wiki/Lemmatisation)).
 * `Natural language processing (NLP)` is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data (from [Wikipedia](https://en.wikipedia.org/wiki/Natural_language_processing)).
+* `Part-of-Speech (PoS) tagging` is the task of labelling every word in a sequence of words with a tag indicating what lexical syntactic category it assumes in the given sequence ([from [Wikipedia]](https://en.wikipedia.org/wiki/Part-of-speech_tagging)).
 * `Phonetic transcription` - the visual representation of speech sounds (or phones) by means of symbols.
 The most common type of phonetic transcription uses a phonetic alphabet, such as the International Phonetic Alphabet (from [Wikipedia](https://en.wikipedia.org/wiki/Phonetic_transcription)).
 * `postings` - a separate index that records which `documents` the `vocabulary` occurs in.
 In a positional `index`, the postings also records the positions of each `term` in the `text` to create a positional inverted `index`.
 * `postings list` - a record of the positions of a `term` in a `document`.
 A position of a `term` refers to the index of the `term` in an array that contains all the `terms` in the `text`.
 In a zoned `index`, the `postings lists` records the positions of each `term` in the `text` a `zone`.